Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 One of the best European campsites is located in Istria.
 Lanterna Premium Camping Resort is located in a Mediterranean setting, surrounded by pine and oak forests.

 It is one of the exclusive campsites, with glamping tents, mobile homes, caravans and tents, as well as a mega luxury plot.
-It features a water park, 16 sanitary blocks, three supermarkets, five restaurants, six pastry shops and fast foods.
+It features a water park, 16 sanitary blocks, three supermarkets, five restaurants, six pastry shops, and fast food.
 Amenities for guests include boats for rent, a hairdresser, tennis and golf courts, and babysitting.

-The old town of Rovinj and small-town Vrsar are also worth visiting.
-Don’t forget to visit Porec as well, a UNESCO World Heritage Site where you can see the Euphrasian Basilica.
+The old town of Rovinj and the small town of Vrsar are also worth visiting.
+Don’t forget to visit Porec as well, home to the UNESCO-listed Euphrasian Basilica.

 Camping in Kvarner

-Kvarner is one of the best European camping regions.
+Kvarner is widely regarded as one of Europe’s top camping regions.
 In addition to having the largest Croatian bay, Kvarner includes the islands of Krk, Cres, Lošinj and Rab.
 There are 28 Blue Flag beaches.

 When it comes to gastronomy, you have to try local dishes like lamb and Kvarner’s shrimp.
 In Kvarner, you can enjoy various activities such as sailing, canoeing, rafting, windsurfing, cycling and beach volleyball.